jcolag/dash/README.md

  * Voice of America's [latest newscast](https://www.voanews.com/a/6364216.html), a five-minute news update, set to play at 1&frac12;x speed
  * Any blog post or newsletter issue that might be ready for publication for the day, along with some quick testing
  * A visualization of the hourly weather for the upcoming day, combining data from the [National Weather Service](https://www.weather.gov/) and [Open Weather Map](https://openweathermap.org)
-   * The reason for using two weather services is that my experience has been that the National Weather Service has the most accurate hourly weather for my area, *but* Open Weather Map supplies additional data that I want, even though it tends to be slightly less accurate and less stable in the long term.
+   * The reason for using two weather services is that my experience has been that the National Weather Service has the most accurate hourly weather for my area, *but* Open Weather Map supplies additional data that I want, even though it tends to be slightly less accurate on occasion and less stable in the long term.
+   * It's probably worth mentioning that the precipitation numbers appear to all be variations of the [quantitative precipitation forecast (QPF)](https://en.wikipedia.org/wiki/Quantitative_precipitation_forecast) value, the "expected amount of melted precipitation accumulated over a specified time period."
+In other words, when rain is expected, the QPF should be equivalent to the precipitation over the relevant time.
+If snow is expected, though, the actual totals will depend on how wet and packed the snow is.
  * Events from my calendar
  * A visualization of sleep data for the last stretch of days
  * Information on my "streaks" publishing changes to GitHub